Sagura091/workflow-builder/GITHUB_SETUP.md

 # Navigate to the frontend directory
 cd frontend

-# Run the deployment script
+# Run the direct deployment script (recommended for TypeScript 5.x)
+# For Windows Command Prompt:
+direct-deploy.bat

+# For PowerShell:
+.\direct-deploy.ps1

+# Alternatively, you can use the regular deployment scripts
 # For Windows Command Prompt:
 deploy-demo.bat